-Q: Which Allwinner H3 Boards are currently supported?
+Q: Which Allwinner H3 Boards it works on?

 - Xunlong Orange Pi PC

 - Xunlong Orange Pi Zero Plus 2

 - SinoVoip BananaPi M2+ H2+ and H3 variants*

 - FriendlyArm NanoPi M1* (as of 1.3.3 please use uboot for M1+)

 - FriendlyArm NanoPi M1 Plus* (built-in bluetooth not supported)

 - Libre Computer Board ALL-H3-CC (Tritium) H2+ and H3 variants

 - Sunvell R69* (Blog post, MUST HAVE FAN!)